joepjoosten/tutor/README.md

 ## Features

+- **Image Cropping**: Crop each image before uploading to focus on relevant content
+- **Camera Support**: Take photos directly from your mobile device or upload from files
+- **Automatic Compression**: Images are automatically compressed to ~1MB for faster processing
 - **Multiple Image Upload**: Upload one or more images at once before generating flashcards
 - **Custom Instructions**: Add specific guidance for the AI (e.g., "Focus on vocabulary", "Include step-by-step solutions")
 - **Manual Submit**: Review uploaded images and instructions before generating